se-edu/learningresources/contents/testing/integration-testing.md

 <box type="warning">As integration test cases are <tooltip content="It generally takes longer time due to additional overheads such as waiting for dependent modules to respond">expensive operations</tooltip> compared to unit testing, it should focus mainly on the integration of modules together and not on specific actions within the same module.</box>

-:fas-info-circle: More details about the ways to structure incremental testing can be found on [this article](https://www.softwaretestinggenius.com/various-approaches-in-integration-testing/)
+:fas-info-circle: [This article](https://www.softwaretestinggenius.com/various-approaches-in-integration-testing/) explains more about the ways to structure incremental testing.

 ### 3. Execute the test scripts and report defects if any